reilivia/reilivia.github.io/_posts/2022-08-10-noise-wave-test.markdown

 From that video, I learnt that an offset is a value that the noise function takes to create a particular value relating to a particular axis.
 So if i use xoff and yoff, it will give me a particular noise value at a particular x location and y location in the canvas.
 In addition to that, the offset value has to be 0-1 in order to make a 2D Perlin Noise.

 # What is Increment?
-In the original [Noise Wave][noise-wave] examples, there is this comments abot increments.
+In the original [Noise Wave][noise-wave] examples, there is this comments about increments.

 {% highlight ruby %}
  // Increment x dimension for noise